AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 ## Making sense of pushed data

-If you were to implement the two previous `push` calls, you would end up with two entries in the data layer array.
+If you implemented the two previous `push` calls, you would end up with two entries in the data layer array.
 The data layer isn't particularly useful in this state.
 Typically, you want to access the merged state of the data layer or, in other words, a single object that is the combined result of all the data you've pushed into the data layer.
 We'll learn how to access this merged state later in the tutorial.
 For now, it's sufficient to understand that the computed state of the data layer after our two `push` calls would be as follows:

 ```json
 {